 Chelsea joined Watsi on August 3rd, 2013.
 Five years ago, Chelsea became the 757th member to automatically support a new Watsi patient every month.
-Since then, 5,197 more people have become monthly donors!
-Chelsea's most recent donation traveled 8,700 miles to support Kausali, an eight-month-old girl from Tanzania, to fund surgery to treat her hydrocephalus.
+Since then, 5,701 more people have become monthly donors!
+Chelsea's most recent donation traveled 8,500 miles to support Leah, a mother of twins from Kenya, to fund a mastectomy to remove her breast cancer.

 Kausali is an eight month old girl from Tanzania.
 She is an only child and her parents are small-scale farmers.
 Kausali has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in her brain and increases intracranial pressure.
 As a result of her condition, Kausali has an increased head circumference and difficulty feeding.
 Without treatment, Kausali will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare, is requesting $802 to cover the cost of surgery for Kausali that will treat her hydrocephalus.
 The procedure is scheduled to take place on June 22 and will drain the excess fluid from Kausali's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Kausali will hopefully develop into a strong, healthy young girl.
 Kausali’s mother shared, “We don’t have the means to pay for our baby's important surgery, we are kindly asking for your help so that our daughter can have a chance to be well again."